FIWARE/catalogue/README.md

 -   The [Wirecloud](https://github.com/Wirecloud/) Generic Enabler brings a powerful web mashup platform making it easier to develop operational dashboards which are highly customizable by end users.
--   The [Knowage](https://github.com/KnowageLabs/) Generic Enabler brings a powerful Business Intelligence platform enabling to perform business analytics over traditional sources and big data systems.
+-   The [Knowage](https://github.com/KnowageLabs/) Generic Enabler brings a powerful Business Intelligence platform enabling to perform business analytics over traditional sources and big data systems build on context history.
 -   The [Kurento](https://github.com/kurento/) Generic Enabler enables real-time processing of media streams supporting the transformation of video cameras into sensors as well as the incorporation of advanced application functions (integrated audiovisual communications, augmented reality, flexible media playing and recording, etc)
--   The [Cosmos](https://github.com/ging/fiware-cosmos) Generic Enabler enables simpler Big Data analysis over context integrated with popular Big Data platforms.
+-   The [Cosmos](https://github.com/ging/fiware-cosmos) Generic Enabler enables simpler Big Data analysis over context integrated with popular Big Data platforms (Spark and Flink).
 -   The [FogFlow](https://github.com/smartfog/fogflow) Generic Enabler is a distributed execution framework to support dynamic processing flows over cloud and edges.

-The following is a list of Generic Enablers under incubation within processing:
+The following is a list of Generic Enablers under incubation within the chapter:

 -   The [Perseo](https://github.com/telefonicaid/perseo-core/) Generic Enabler introduces Complex Event Processing (CEP) defined using a rules-based system, enabling you to fire events which send HTTP requests, emails, tweets, SMS messages etc.
--   The [OpenVidu](https://github.com/OpenVidu/openvidu/) Generic Enabler is an abstraction layer for Kurento.
-Kurento runs media processing that allows to generate events from media streams, those events provide can provide IoT-like data that can be fed to Orion.
+-   The [OpenVidu](https://github.com/OpenVidu/openvidu/) Generic Enabler is an abstraction layer for Kurento, making media processing easier to program.

 Further information can be found on dedicated pages linked to [Context Processing, Analysis and Visualization](./processing/README.md)